StackVista/stackstate-docs/use/stackstate-ui/filters.md

 ### Topology filtering limits

-To optimize performance, a limit is placed on the amount of elements that can be loaded to produce a topology visualization.
+To optimize performance, a limit's placed on the amount of elements that can be loaded to produce a topology visualization.
 The filtering limit has a default value of 10000 elements.
 If a [basic filter](filters.md#basic-topology-filters) or [advanced filter query](filters.md#advanced-topology-filters) exceeds the filtering limit, a message will be shown on screen and no topology visualization will be displayed.

-Note that the filtering limit is applied to the total amount of elements that need to be **loaded** and not the amount of elements that will ultimately be displayed.
+Note that the filtering limit's applied to the total amount of elements that need to be **loaded** and not the amount of elements that will ultimately be displayed.

 In the example below, we first LOAD all neighbors of every component in our topology and then DISPLAY only the ones that belong to the `applications` layer.
 This would likely fail with a filtering limit error as it requires all components in the topology to be loaded.